philips-software/license-scanner/docs/architecture.md

 instance of the `ShellCommand` class, which provides a fluent programming model to define the context for the invocation.
-If the command does not finish within the predefined timeout, the shell command is aborted and all spawned sub-threads terminated.
+If the command does not finish within the predefined timeout, the shell command is aborted and all spawned sub-threads are terminated.

+The result of the license scan is made available in a JSON file, which is parsed after the scanner finishes.

 ### Detections and licenses
-The license scan yields `Detection` instances that each represent aggregated proof for a package license.
+A license scan yields `Detection` objects that each represent aggregated proof for a package license.
 The information from the license scanner is combined per license to (heuristically) indicate the most relevant supporting proof, based on factors like the length of the file fragment and the name of the file.
 (E.g.: Filenames containing "license" have priority.)
-Unlikely sources for correct license information (E.g. filenames containing "changelog") are de-prioritized, and automatically ignored if no other proof is found.
+Unlikely sources for license information (E.g. filenames containing "changelog") are de-prioritized, and automatically ignored if no additional proof is found.

 ![license detection design](licenses.png "Classes involved in detected licenses")